iphaminh/pre-worl-study_guide/README.md

 # Prework-Study-Guide
 ## Boots Camp Prework Study Guide for Student

-- Challenging with learning coding
+- Challenging with basic coding
 - To gain the computional thinking over the prework.
 - Helping to connect with new tech community